Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

-Set a price for queuing songs.
+Sets a price for queuing songs.
 This interacts with the bank.
 Set 0 to disable

 **Arguments**